sara-nl/griddocs/source/Pages/Basics/first_grid_job_dirac.rst

      $dirac-wms-job-status -f jobid

-* Finally, a third (optional) way to check the job status is with the web browser in which you installed your certificate.
+* Finally, a third (optional) way to check the job status is with the web browser.
+The browser you use must have your grid certificate installed.
 In this browser open the link:

 	https://nl-dirac01.grid.surfsara.nl/DIRAC/